6 Policy Advocacy jobs in Kenya

 Essential:

-Degree level qualification in a relevant field (International development, economics or comparable field).
+Degree level qualification in a relevant field.

-ubstantial experience in supporting national and regional organisations to develop an advocacy strategy, including integrating
+Substantial experience in supporting national and regional organisations to develop an advocacy strategy, including integrating advocacy into programme work.

 Substantial experience of supporting and accompanying partners to navigate and influence on a global scale.